 Custom Post Types and Custom Templates add a huge amount of complexity for relatively little reward – they’re simply not worth the effort to set up or maintain.

-For example, instead of the “blog” page template, posts should be properly categorized into categories.
-For example, if you have generic posts about your life that don’t belong in recipe categories, you can create a category named “Blog” or “Personal” and put those posts into there.
+Instead of the “blog” page template for example, posts should be properly categorized into categories.
+If you have generic posts about your life that don’t belong in recipe categories, you can create a category named “Blog” or “Personal” and put those posts into there.

 This better aligns with a more modern food blog site structure.